Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 Bosco -German Shorthaired Pointer

-Here's the photo that was used for the watercolor portrait:
+Here's the photo that was used for the German Wirehaired Pointer watercolor portrait.

 Like any other part of a transparent watercolor painting, the eyes will require several layers of paint to look their best.
-Despite the fact that Janet Wissmann has painted over 600 animals, she finds that it is still a relief when they turn out as planned!
+Despite the fact that I have painted over 600 animals, I still find it a relief when they turned out as planned!

 There is nothing like an Original...